Call 561-272-0800

 The challenges of using the ASSIST are:

-Who Should Take The ASSIST Screening Test?
+Who Should Take The ASSIST Screening Test in Florida?

 The individuals who should take the ASSIST screening test are those with a history of substance use, individuals with mental health conditions, people at risk due to social or environmental factors, and patients in primary care or addiction recovery programs.